pingcap/docs-cn/dev/releases/ga.md

 - Tencent Cloud
 - UCloud

-### Thanks to the open source software and services from the following organizations and individuals:
+### Thanks to the open source software and services from the following organizations and individuals

 - Asta Xie
 - CNCF